(A handout at the Lifestream Basic Seminar)

 My advice to myself is...Do those things which you fear and keep doing them until you are no longer afraid.
 Then you will become the master of your fate.

-I have studied the deeds of men both great and small.
-In this study there appears to be many differences.
+I have studied the deeds of people both great and small.
+In that study there appears to be some differences.
 But all the differences that count have one single thing at their base - Courage!

 To be afraid is to be alive.
-To act against that fear is to be a Man!
+To act against that fear is to be a person!

 Someone once said, "I'd rather die on my feet than live on my knees!